-VWAP, or Volume Weighted Average Price, is a trading benchmark used in financial markets.
-It represents the average price that a security has traded at throughout the day, based on both volume and price.
-It can help analysts assess the quality of a single trade or look at the overall trend of the market.
+VWAP, or Volume Weighted Average Price, is a cumulative benchmark used to track the price of financial instruments.
+It represents the average price at which a security has traded throughout the day, adjusted for volume.
+It can help analysts assess the quality of individual trades or look at the overall trend of the market.
+VWAP is widely considered as one of the most important benchmarks.

 All the examples below point to the QuestDB Live Demo, with real time ingestion of crypto trades.
 Give it a go!